Maine supreme court breathes new life into power project - KESQ

 Associated Press

 PORTLAND, Maine (AP) — Maine’s highest court is breathing new life into a $1 billion transmission line project aimed at serving as a conduit for Canadian hydropower.
-The Supreme Judicial Court ruled Tuesday that a statewide vote rebuking the project was unconstitutional, sending it back to a lower court for further proceedings.
-The court has not yet ruled in a separate case that focuses on a lease for a 1-mile portion of the proposed power line that crosses state-owned property.
+The Supreme Judicial Court ruled Tuesday that there was merit in developers’ claims that a referendum rebuking the project was unconstitutional.
+Now it goes back to a lower court for further proceedings.
+The supreme court has not yet ruled in a separate case that focuses on a lease for a 1-mile portion of the proposed power line that crosses state-owned property.
 Central Maine Power’s parent company and Hydro Quebec teamed up on the project that would supply up to 1,200 megawatts of Canadian hydropower.
-That’s enough electricity for 1 million homes.